mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 The local team does great work, and I want to make sure they still have roles within the company if we get rid of our office.

-They'll continue to have customer service work

-Proactive outreach to customers.

-Outreach to reviewers
+The local team will continue to have customer service work.
+It's likely that outsourcing will allow us to scale up sales, so more customers will mean more demand for customer service.

+The local staff can also take on more outreach work.
+We've had positive results from proactively reaching out to large customers to ask them about their experience with out product.
+We don't do it much because of time constraints, but if we freed up time, we could invest more in that area.
+Similarly, local staff could work with more reviewers and YouTube creators, which would help with marketing.

 ### We reduce red tape

+Right now, TinyPilot's local staff are the only people in the company legally classified as employees.
+Everyone else is an independent contractor.
+Because local staff members work on-premises, US employment law requires them to be employees and not contractors.

-Part-time employees become contractors: I know this one sounds like, "I can't wait to cut pay for my employees!" but my goal isn't to reduce compensation as much as reduce stress and paperwork.
+If we got rid of the TinyPilot office, employees could become contractors.
+I know this one sounds like, "I can't wait to cut benefits!" but I think we could do the transition in a way that benefits everyone.
+My goal isn't to reduce compensation as much as reduce stress and paperwork.

+There's a huge difference in complexity between paying employees vs. contractors.
 On an almost monthly basis, some Massachusetts government office sends me an inscrutable letter telling me something about withholdings or compliance requirements, but it's never clear what action is required on my part, if any.

 There are services that help with compliance and paying the right taxes, but I've never found one that does an especially good job.
-When I forward the notices to Gusto, my "HR as a service" provider, they just tell me that I have to call the government and figure it out myself.
+When I forward government notices to Gusto, my "HR as a service" provider, they just tell me that I have to call the government and figure it out myself.
 And then when I call the state agency, I get routed around a phone tree to people who don't know anything about the notice I received, so I'm left to just ignore it and hope that's the right thing to do.

 Contractors require much less paperwork.
-We can adjust pay so that staff gets equivalent or better compensation relative to what they had as employees.
+We can adjust pay so that staff gets equivalent or better compensation relative to what they had as employees, and it's less red tape for everyone.

 ### We reduce costs

 Outsourcing will also reduce costs, though this is the least interesting benefit for me.

-We no longer have to pay rent ($550/month), Gusto payroll service ($80/month), inventory tracking ($59/month), worker's comp ($30/month), or renter's insurance ($10/month).
+Without an office, we no longer have to pay rent ($550/month), Gusto payroll service ($80/month), inventory tracking ($59/month), worker's comp ($30/month), or renter's insurance ($10/month).

 The labor costs theoretically go down by a few dollars per unit because Chinese manufacturers can build devices at a fraction of our labor costs, and 3PL vendors have economies of scale that allow them to fulfill orders at lower costs.

 ### We reduce flexibility and agility

-Outsourcing everything optimizes our "happy path" but it makes it harder to manage exceptions or fix mistakes.
+Outsourcing everything optimizes our "happy path," but it makes it harder to manage exceptions or fix mistakes.

-In the past, we've identified small problems with our process that result in customer confusion or visual blemishes with the product.
-Because we control most of our own manufacturing and fulfillment pipeline, we've caught and fixed those issues quickly.

-With everything outsourced, the feedback loop is slower.
+In the past, we've been able to iterate rapidly on the product to reduce visual blemishes and make it easier to use.
+With everything outsourced, the feedback loop will be slower.
 We might not identify issues until several customers report it.
 By that point, we might have hundreds of devices that have passed the problem point in our pipeline and are on the way to customers or warehouses.

-We also forfeit our ability to satisfy special requests.
-This is less of a sacrifice, as we don't really do special requests often now.
-The most common is that a customer will ask for a customization with their case (e.g., their own logo or a custom modification).
-We tell them that we can do it, but it will cost 20% more than our retail price, and then they back out of the deal.

 ### We increase our error rate

 Outsourcing would almost certainly increase our error rate.
 Our current error rate is about as near to zero as you can get.
-There have only been two or three instances in the last year where a customer tells us that we shipped them the wrong item or that it arrives with manufacturing errors.
+We've had about 2,500 orders in the past 18 months, and there have only been two or three instances where a customer tells us that we shipped them the wrong item or that it arrives with manufacturing errors.

-I imagine that even experienced vendors for manufacturing and fulfillment can match the error rate we've achieved in-house.
+I imagine that even experienced vendors for manufacturing and fulfillment can't match the error rate we've achieved in-house.
 Still, I think our current error rate is much lower than it needs to be to keep customers happy.
 We can afford an error rate of something like 0.3% without significantly impacting customer experience.

 ## Does outsourcing increase or decrease complexity?

 My main goal in outsourcing is to reduce complexity.
 I'm still trying to [reduce my management time to 20 hours per week](/retrospectives/2022/02/#how-can-i-manage-tinypilot-with-only-20-hours-per-week).

-My worry is that manufacturing and fulfillment are the parts of TinyPilot that require the least amount of management.
+My biggest worry is that manufacturing and fulfillment are the parts of TinyPilot that require the least amount of management, so there's no time to gain back from outsourcing.
 It took a lot of work up front to build repeatable workflows for everything, but it's been pretty much smooth sailing since then.

 The times when I need to be involved in manufacturing and fulfillment are events like part shortages or customers having issues with delivery that are unique enough to be escalated to me.
 I'd still be involved in those issues if we moved to external vendors, and it would be harder to manage through additional organizational layers.

-At the same time, it feels like it just _has_ to be easier to work with external vendors than to keep maintaining our own home-grown solutions.
+At the same time, it feels like it just _has_ to be easier to work with external vendors than to keep maintaining our own home-grown solutions for manufacturing and fulfillment.
+Even though our office runs smoothly, there's significant mental overhead in just maintaining an office and all the processes that go with it.

-I'm hoping that we're at a local maximum.
+I'm hoping that we're currently at a local maximum.
 The friction of switching processes will increase complexity, but I think we'll end up in a state of lower complexity.

-Fortunately, we can do the outsourcing in baby steps.
-We can try a 3PL vendor for a while, potentially for just a single product.
-If it doesn't work, we can bring fulfillment back in-house.
-Similarly, we can move manufacturing overseas gradually, and we'll likely have to for practical reasons anyway.
-Instead of having the manufacturer completely assemble the complete product, they could start by mounting the fan and rubber feet to the case.
-And then they begin taking over more of the assembly process until they're assembling finished products.

 ## Side projects